JayBazuzi/Mobbing-Pattern-Language/Patterns/Least-Privileged Idea.md

 # Consequences

 - Least status person feels listened to and part of the team.
 This helps them with potential imposter syndrome.
-- Opens the door to gettng to getting genuinely new ideas.
+- Opens the door to getting genuinely new ideas.

 # Collaborators